Skip to main content

 Melson: I take pride in the responsibility and in helping my team members grow.
 It’s great to problem solve and see what we can achieve as a team in a fast-paced environment.
 It’s rewarding to look at a job well done.

 Boden: You get to see everything happen on the project, from beginning to end.
-In between, you handle a lot of challenges and meet some great people.
+I also think mentoring the next generation and new team members at Gray is a very rewarding experience.

 Ashley: My favorite is the team building across the design, construction, and customer teams.
 I’ve been lucky throughout my career to work with a lot of good people.
 Many of them have moved up into site management.
 Being able to mentor them as they grow is a nice way to give back.